 Dr. Haecker’s outpatient practice focused on the comprehensive care of children born prematurely.
 She has vast experience with chronic medical conditions, developmental delays and care coordination and has written extensively in the area of medical and developmental care of young children in foster care.

-Danielle Erkoboni, M.D.
+Danielle Erkoboni, MD, MSHP

 Associate Medical Director

 Dr. Erkoboni is an assistant professor at the University of Pennsylvania, a faculty member of the PolicyLab at Children’s Hospital of Philadelphia and a general pediatrician at CHOP Karabots Primary Care Center, Norristown.
-She recently completed a fellowship in the National Clinician Scholar Program (formerly the Robert Wood Johnson Clinical Scholars) at Penn, where she received a Master in Health Policy and Research.
-Dr. Erkoboni participates on a number of local and national committees, including as a member of the Read by 4th Leadership Council and a member of the Council for Communications and Media of the American Academy of Pediatrics.
+She completed a fellowship in the National Clinician Scholar Program (formerly the Robert Wood Johnson Clinical Scholars) at Penn, where she received a Master in Health Policy and Research.
+Dr. Erkoboni participates on a number of local and national committees, including as a member of the Read by 4th Leadership Council and a member of the Council for Early Childhood of the American Academy of Pediatrics.

-Kirsten Rogers plans and implements the budgeting, quality assurance, outreach, and community-relations initiatives of Reach Out and Read Greater Philadelphia.
-Ms. Rogers also coordinates medical provider trainings and provides technical assistance to 84 Reach Out and Read Greater Philadelphia sites.
-In addition, Ms. Rogers serves as Coordinator of Children’s Hospital of Philadelphia’s Reach Out and Read program.
+Kirsten Rogers plans and implements the budgeting, quality assurance, and community-relations initiatives of Reach Out and Read Greater Philadelphia.
+Ms. Rogers also coordinates medical provider trainings and provides technical assistance to 81 Reach Out and Read sites in Southeastern Pennsylvania.
+In addition, since 1999 Ms. Rogers serves as Coordinator of Reach Out and Read at Children’s Hospital of Philadelphia Primary Care Centers in Pennsylvania and New Jersey.